13 July, Pre-tour Arrival

-On arrival to MacGregor’s Bar we will be welcomed by a Highland Piper into their private ‘Whisky Bar’ room.
-Showtime will commence with an introduction to Inverness and the surrounding area followed by a 30 minute performance of Highland history, songs and music, including The Jacobite Rebellion, Battle of Culloden and the Highland Clearances.
+On arrival at MacGregor’s Bar, we will be welcomed by a Highland Piper into their private ‘Whisky Bar’ room.
+Showtime will commence with an introduction to Inverness and the surrounding area followed by a 30-minute performance of Highland history, songs and music, including The Jacobite Rebellion, Battle of Culloden and the Highland Clearances.
 Dinner will then be served.
 After dinner, guests will be entertained by a Gaelic singer and invited to participate in a Gaelic Waulkin’ Song.
 The piper will then be joined by a Highland Dancer who will perform traditional dances such as the Highland Fling and the Sword Dance.
 The evening will conclude with a group chorus of Auld Lang Syne.

 Day 4, 19 July: Speyside

+Continue on to Elgin Cathedral.
 Elgin Cathedral is one of Scotland’s most beautiful medieval buildings and the inspiration for many an artist.
 The imposing yellow sandstone ruin is also one of the most important architectural legacies from that bygone age, whose intriguingly complex building history will reward the patient visitor.
 The cathedral was the ecclesiastical centre, the spiritual heart, of the diocese of Moray.
-The bishop’s cathedral, or seat, was not always at Elgin – it had previously been at nearby Kinneddar, Birnie and Spynie – but once it was transferred to Elgin around 1224, it remained there until the Protestant Reformation of 1560 effectively left the cathedral redundant.
+The bishop’s cathedral, or seat, was not always at Elgin – it had previously been at nearby Kinneddar, Birnie, and Spynie – but once it was transferred to Elgin around 1224, it remained there until the Protestant Reformation of 1560 effectively left the cathedral redundant.